 Definición de torus en inglés:

-1 Geometry A surface or solid formed by rotating a closed curve, especially a circle, about a line which lies in the same plane but does not intersect it (e.g. like a ring doughnut).
+1 Geometry A surface or solid formed by rotating a closed curve, especially a circle, around a line that lies in the same plane but does not intersect it (e.g., like a ring-shaped doughnut).

 - To be rigorous, the hole is not actually in the torus: the torus is the surface and the hole is in the space around the surface.